Exhibit

 Buss

 Carolyn A. Buss returned to the Pacific Northwest after she earned her MFA in Metal Design from ECU in 2019.
-Carolyn draws inspiration from the divine feminine, and the natural world, creating works that evoke the idea of wearing the aurora borealis, a piece of the moonlight around your neck, or the blue of the ocean on your ears by forming, fusing, hammering, and wire wrapping precious metals and semi-precious gemstones into these wearable treasures.
+Carolyn draws inspiration from the divine feminine, and the natural world, creating works that evoke the idea of wearing the aurora borealis, a piece of the moonlight around your neck, or the blue of the ocean on your ears.

 Susan Reynolds